Fz3r0/Fz3r0_-_802.11_Wi-Fi_-_Knowledge-Base/README.md

     - [Internet Society: Organization Members]()

 ### 🌎🧑‍🏫 Internet Ecosystem: `Education & Capacity Building`
+_Initiatives aimed at educating and building the capacity of individuals, organizations, and communities to effectively use and contribute to the internet._
 - ⭕ [Governments]() Federal, state & local governments & their regulators
 - ⭕ [Multilateral Institutions & Development Agencies]()
 - ⭕ [Internet Community Organizations & Businesses]()